faf0/edi/README.md

 Instead of switching to a browser, just tap into your favorite AI bot right from the terminal.
 Type your question, hit enter, and you get the answer!

-As your conversation can be saved locally, you can call EDI as your mentor anytime from anywhere for wise advice based on prior interactions.
+As your conversation can be saved locally, you can call Edi as your mentor anytime from anywhere for wise advice based on prior interactions.

 ## Requirements